mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 much easier to reason locally about your component.
 By keeping layout logic in the layout, instead of the component class you only have to look in one place to know what the component will render.
-By moving towards native JavaScript syntax and functionality, Ember has diminished the uncertain of whether a certain functionality is provided by Ember or by JavaScript.
+By moving towards native JavaScript syntax and functionality, Ember has diminished the uncertainty of whether a certain functionality is provided by Ember or by JavaScript.

 I hope this exploration of Glimmer components and Ember components was useful